Changwanseo/FunVIP/README.md

 6. run ```FunVIP --test Terrei --email [your email] ``` to check installation

-* For intel mac system, this method probably work, but we couldn't test it because we don't have any intel mac device.
+* For intel mac system, this method may work, but we couldn't test it because we don't have any intel mac device.
 We're looking for feedbacks in intel mac

 ### Apple Silicon Mac
 1. ```softwareupdate --install-rosetta```